 An institution that forecloses on real estate backing a delinquent GNMA loan should report the property as "other real estate owned" and not as an "other asset" on the Call Report balance sheet.
-However, because this has not been the common reporting practice, institutions should continue to report these foreclosed properties in their Call Reports in accordance with their existing reporting policies for such properties through the December 31, 2005, report date.
-Thereafter, i.e., beginning with the March 31, 2006, report date, all institutions should report foreclosed real estate from GNMA loans as "other real estate owned" on the balance sheet.
-At that time, the agencies will add a new subitem to Schedule RC-M, item 3.b, "All other real estate owned," to enable institutions to separately disclose the amount of such foreclosed real estate.
+Effective this quarter, the agencies are adding a new subitem to Schedule RC-M, item 3.b, "All other real estate owned," in which institutions should separately disclose the amount of such foreclosed real estate.